tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 “What?”
 I shouldered my backpack, settling my brother with a frown.
 “Are you okay?”

 His eyes didn't leave me, even when he was draining his third glass of chocolate milk.
-Connor’s cheeks were apple, almost sickly green.
+Connor’s cheeks were a pale, almost sickly green.
 He poured himself another helping of cereal.
 “I'm peachy.”

 I started forwards, and he flinched back, like I was diseased.